krbnite/krbnite.github.io/_posts/WTF-is-a-Marginal-Structural-Model.md

+---
+title: WTF is a Marginal Structural Model
+layout: post
+---

 Machine learning models are great, right?!

 Obviously, that's a set up: the answer is "it depends."
 Sure, ML techniques are great if your focus is on